sairiteshdomakuntla/email-sender-gdgc/SETUP_GUIDE.md

 ### Common Issues:

 1. **"Authentication failed"**
-   - Check app password is correct
+   - Check app password is correct (16 characters, no spaces)
    - Ensure 2FA is enabled on Gmail

-2. **"Google Sheets access denied"**
+   - Try generating a new app password

+2. **"Error reading emails from sheet"**
-   - Share sheet with service account email
+   - Ensure sheet is set to "Anyone with the link can view"
-   - Check sheet ID is correct
+   - Check sheet ID is correct (from the URL)
+   - Make sure emails are in Column A

 3. **"Rate limit exceeded"**
    - Script has 1-second delay between emails
    - Gmail limit: ~100 emails per day for new accounts
+   - Wait 24 hours before sending more

+4. **"No valid emails found"**
+   - Check that Column A contains valid email addresses
+   - Remove any headers or empty rows at the top
+   - Ensure emails contain '@' symbol

 ### Logs